-Seasonal rise in poultry production with relative meal demand from poultry feed industry coupled with overseas demand in Indian soy meal lent support to the soy meal prices and expected to further support the prices.
+Seasonal rise in poultry production with relative meal demand from poultry feed industry coupled with overseas demand for Indian soy meal lent support to the soy meal prices and are expected to further support the prices.
 Consistent demand of Indian soy meal from SE Asia, West Asia and Africa is attributed to logistic, freight and non-GMO meal advantage.

-RM seed prices featured a gradual upward move in association with soybean backed by miller's demand with increase in RM oil usage.
-Waning seed supplies and reluctant stockists who have slowed down off-loading their stock in anticipation higher seed prices remained bullish for the seed.
+RM seed prices featured a gradual upward move in association with soybean backed by miller's demand and increase in RM oil usage.
+Waning seed supplies and stockists who have slowed down off-loading their stock kept prices bullish for the seed.

-In the international front concern over US soybean crop output followed by lower yield potential and increasing crude prices indicate bulls to the soybean and RM seed complex.
+On the international front, concerns over a lower US soybean crop output and the increasing crude prices kept them bullish on the soybean and RM seed complex.

-However, higher reported soybean area this season, In India, and FOA's alert on possible resurgence of bird flu in India which may affect the domestic soy meal off-take are seen as the bearish factors for soybean complex in domestic front.
+However, higher reported soybean area this season, in India, and FAO's alert on possible resurgence of bird flu in India may affect the domestic soy meal off-take are seen as the bearish factors for soybean complex in domestic front.